 - 5) Fitness scaling: Fitness scaling converts the raw fitness scores that are returned by the fitness function to values in a range that is suitable for the selection function.
 The range of the scaled values affects the performance of the genetic algorithm.
 If the scaled values vary too widely, the individuals with the highest scaled values reproduce too rapidly, taking over the population gene pool too quickly, and preventing the genetic algorithm from searching other areas of the solution space.
 On the other hand, if the scaled values vary only a little, all individuals have approximately the same chance of reproduction and the search will progress very slowly.
-We can specify options for fitness scaling in the GA: - Rank: Rank, scales the raw scores based on the rank of each individual instead of its score.
+Options for fitness scaling in the GA is specified : - Rank: Rank, scales the raw scores based on the rank of each individual instead of its score.
 The rank of an individual is its position in the sorted scores.
-The rank of the fittest individual is 1, the next most fit is 2, and so on.
+The rank of the most fit individual is 1, the next most fit is 2, and so on.
 Rank fitness scaling removes the effect of the spread of the raw scores. - Proportional: Proportional scaling makes the scaled value of an individual proportional to its raw fitness score. - Top: Top, scales the top individuals equally.
 Selecting Top displays an additional field, Quantity, which specifies the number of individuals that are assigned positive scaled values.
 Quantity can be an integer between 1 and the population size or a fraction between 0 and 1 specifying a fraction of the population size. - Shift linear: Shift linear, scales the raw scores so that the expectation of the fittest individual is equal to a constant multiplied by the average score.
 You specify the constant in the Max survival rate field, which is displayed when you select Shift linear. - 6) Selection: Selection options specify how the genetic algorithm chooses parents for the next generation.
 You can specify options for selection in the GA: - Stochastic uniform: stochastic uniform, lays out a line in which each parent corresponds to a section of the line of length proportional to its scaled value.
 The algorithm moves along the line in steps of equal size.
 At each step, the algorithm allocates a parent from the section it lands on.
-The first step is a uniform random number less than the step size. - Remainder: Remainder, assigns parents deterministically from the integer part of each individual's scaled value and then uses roulette selection on the remaining fractional part.
+The first step is a uniform random number less than the step size. - Remainder: Remainder, assigns parents deterministically from the integer part of each individual's scaled value and then uses roulette selection on the remaining fractional part. - Roulette: Roulette, chooses parents by simulating a roulette wheel, in which the area of the section of the wheel corresponding to an individual is proportional to the individual's expectation.
+The algorithm uses a random number to select one of the sections with a probability equal to its area.